 What is Laravel?

 Taylor Otwell brought it to life in 2011.
-Since then it has gained popularity among PHP developers..
-What sets Laravel apart.
-Makes it so appealing to countless developers?
-Lets take a look at what gives Laravel its edge, in the world of web development.
+Since then it has gained popularity among PHP developers.
+What sets Laravel apart?
+Does it make it so appealing to countless developers?
+Let's take a look at what gives Laravel its edge, in the world of web development.

 Key Features of Laravel